It's time to study who vs. whom, a topic you've all been waiting for!

 You did send the card to who/whom. = Whom did you send the card to?

-I hope this page has helped to solve your who vs whom dilemma.
+I hope this page has helped to solve your who vs. whom questions.